 Parents sometimes push their children into competitive sports.
-They may wish to realize their personal, unfulfilled desires through their children, or to have their children exposed to excessive competition, believing it is appropriate preparation for later, adult life (Nucci & Desire), Young-Shim, 2005).
-Failure of referees to correct an athlete's aggressive behavior may reinforce and increase the probability of recurrence (Nucci & Desire).
+They may wish to realize their personal, unfulfilled desires through their children, or to have their children exposed to excessive competition, believing it is appropriate preparation for later, adult life (Nucci & amp; Young-Shim, 2005).
+Failure of referees to correct an athlete's aggressive behavior may reinforce and increase the probability of recurrence (Nucci & amp; Young-Shim, 2005).

 Pagelow (1984) noted that aggressive children tend to have aggressive parents and that parents can be strong role models of aggression.
-Similarly, Freishlag and Schmidke (1979) stressed the importance of parents' influences on young athletes' moral reasoning (Nucci & Description (Nucci & Description) and parents' influences on young athletes' moral reasoning (Nucci & Description) (Nucci & Desc and enjoyment of player hostility, including violent behavior, in the context of a less combative sport.
+Similarly, Freishlag and Schmidke (1979) stressed the importance of parents' influences on young athletes' moral reasoning (Nucci & amp; Young-Shim, 2005).
+The potential role of media should be recognized in moderating aggression in sports (Lefebvre, et al., 1980).
+The broadcaster should identify aggressive and unsportsmanlike behaviors immediately in terms of rule regulations and sportsmanship conduct.
+Sullivan's (1991) study explored the impact of television commentary on viewers' perceptions and enjoyment of player hostility, including violent behavior, in the context of a less combative sport.
 Effects of fanship, gender, and varying levels of commentary (dramatic, neutral, no commentary) were tested.